zjwzcx/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Statistical Machine Learning
-- Industrial Process Data-driven Modeling
+- Data-driven Modeling
-- State Estimation for Robotics
+- Robotics
+- Systems and Control
+- Machine Learning

 # Education to show in About widget
 education: